-Do ESA families who homeschool need to file an affidavit of intent?
-No. ESA families who homeschool pursuant to A.R.S. § 15-802(G)(2), do not file an affidavit of intent like traditional homeschool families.
+Do ESA families who educate at home need to file an affidavit of intent?
+No. ESA families who educate at home do not file an affidavit of intent like homeschool families.
 Instead, their ESA contract serves as the "affidavit" or proof that the student is receiving an education as required by Arizona law.
 See A.R.S.§15-2402(B)(5).
 If there is already a homeschool affidavit on file, please contact the county superintendent's office for withdrawal instructions.